If your partner is a low-income earner, working part-time, or currently unemployed, adding to their super could benefit you both financially.

-Amounts that you split from your super into your partner’s super will count toward your concessional contributions cap, which is $25,000 per year.
+Amounts you split from your super into your partner’s super will count toward your concessional contributions cap, which is $27,500 per year for everyone.

 Do all super funds allow for this type of arrangement?

 You’ll need to talk to your super fund to find out whether it offers contributions splitting, and it’s also worth asking whether there are any fees.
-If you’re an AMP customer and would like to set this up, type ‘contributions splitting’ into the search bar on our Find a form page.
+If you have an AMP super account and would like to set this up, type ‘contributions splitting’ into the search bar on our Find a form page.

 What else you and your partner should know

-- If either of you exceed the super contribution caps, additional tax and penalties may apply.
+- If either of you exceeds super contribution caps, additional tax and penalties may apply.